EnglishB. MalaysiaDeutsch日本語简体中文한국어

 National Investment Aspirations (NIA)

-The NIA is a forward-looking growth framework that will form the basis for comprehensive reforms of Malaysia’s investment policies.
-It will focus on coherence and cohesiveness, with these aspirations being reflected across all national policy documents and initiatives related to investment, including the new Industrial Masterplan and the 12th Malaysia Plan.
-It plays an important role in revitalising Malaysia’s investment climate, attract high quality investments into the country and create high income jobs, particularly in a post-COVID era.
+The NIA serves as a visionary growth framework to drive extensive reforms in Malaysia’s investment policies.
+It focuses on coherence and is reflected across all national policy papers and initiatives related to investment, including the New Industrial Master Plan and the 12th Malaysia Plan.
+This framework assumes an important role in revitalising Malaysia’s investment environment to attract high quality investments and create high-income employment opportunities.

 Increase the Economic Complexity